 The good news, however, is that while lies can be wiped out with knowledge and evidence (because they need the presence of ignorance to be sustained), the Truth cannot be diminished by ignorance, delusion, and/or ill-intention.
 The Truth is what it is, and does not change based on spin, framing, omission, distortion, misconception, disbelief, belief, etc.

-Absolute Truth is Absolute Absolutely; it is not relative or subject to change based on perceptions, because it exists independent from perception or perspective.
+And, most importantly, Absolute Truth is Absolute Absolutely; it is not relative or subject to change based on perceptions, because it exists independent of perception or perspective.